Wild Boys of the Road: Plot

-Alternative ending
+Alternate ending

-The ending as presented in the film is not the one wanted by William A. Wellman and was imposed on him by the producer Jack Warner.
-Originally, after Eddie's heartfelt cry in front of the judge, the latter explained to the three teenagers that the law left him no choice and announced their sentence to them.
-In the final scene, the judge looks out the window and tearfully watches as a police car takes the teenagers away for incarceration.
+The ending of the film as released is not the one wanted by William A. Wellman and was imposed on him by producer Jack L. Warner.
+Originally, after Eddie's heartfelt cry in court, the judge explained to the three teenagers that the law left him no choice and announced their sentence.
+In the final scene, the judge looked out the window and tearfully watched as a police car took the teens away to be incarcerated.

-Jack Warner, finding the ending too harsh and depressing for the public in the context of the time, and against Wellman's advice, forced the latter to adapt a happy ending where the judge gives in, renounces sentencing the three teenagers and proposes even to help them.
-The New York Times, in its July 16, 1933 edition, declared that the producers had stripped the film of its value as a social issue.
+Warner, finding the original ending too harsh and depressing for the public in the context of the time, and against Wellman's advice, forced the director to film a happy ending, in which the judge gives in, dismisses the case, and even promises to help the teenagers.
+The review of the film in the July 16, 1933, edition of the New York Times declared that the producers had "robbed [the film] of its values as a social challenge" by changing the ending.

+Reception

+On the review aggregator website Rotten Tomatoes, 88% of 8 critics' reviews are positive.

 Accolades

-In December 2013, the film was selected for the 2013 National Film Registry.
+In December 2013, the film was selected for preservation in the National Film Registry.